yeze322/botframework-sdk/Orchestrator/docs/BFOrchestratorInteractive.md

 Please enter a commandlet, "h" for help >
 ```

-Then user can also issue the 'i' commandlet to enter a new intent label and cache it into the "current"
+Then the user can issue the 'i' commandlet to enter a new intent label and cache it into the "current"
 intent label variable.
 Notice that Orchestrator spopports an utterance with multiple labels, so the
 intent variable cache is actually an array for holding multiple intent labels associated with
 the "current" utterance.